Develop, promote and maintain the town's trails network.

 We foster community involvement by identifying projects and tasks that can be done by youth organizations and volunteer groups, and we coordinate and monitor their work.
 We encourage residents to become members of the Friends of the Trails to participate in our events and projects.

-About once a month, we hold Trails Committee meetings.
+About once a month, we hold Trails Committee meetings (next meeting date is posted at the bottom of the Trails Home page).
 During the meetings we discuss the status of ongoing projects, plan new projects, schedule work parties and activities, update our trails projects list of current and future tasks, and report on problems and discuss solutions.
 Meeting minutes are emailed to committee members and archived on the website.

 Joan Gaughan, NRC representative